Garima Jain

-Garima Jain is an Indian actress, trained singer & Kathak dancer.
-Working in and known for her roles in primarily television shows, she was featured in Guinness Book of World Records in 2009 for attempting 1000 rounds in 9 minutes 2 seconds.
+Garima Jain is an Indian actress, trained singer and Kathak dancer.
+Working in and known for her roles in primarily television shows, she was featured in Guinness Book of World Records in 2009 for attempting 1000 rounds of Kathak in 9 minutes 2 seconds.

 Apart from television shows, Jain has also appeared in several adult and erotic web series including Gandii Baat, XXX and Twisted.
 In 2019, she portrayed a reporter in the commercially successful crime thriller film Mardaani 2.

 Personal life

 Jain was born in Indore, and her mother name is Archana Jain.
 Her brother Dhairya Jain is an entrepreneur.